Where do US states stand on abortion bans as new Trump era dawns?

 KENTUCKY* - Banned.
 Anyone performing an abortion risks up to five years in prison.
 There are no exceptions for rape or incest.

-Voters in Kentucky, however, rejected a proposal to amend the state's constitution to say that residents do not have a right to abortion.
+Voters in Kentucky, however, rejected a proposal to amend the state's constitution to make clear that it did not protect abortion rights.

 LOUISIANA* - Banned.
 Anyone providing an abortion could face up to 10 years in prison and a fine of between $10,000 and $100,000.
 There are no exceptions for rape and incest.

-In May, Louisiana became the first state to classify abortion pills as controlled substances, making it riskier for residents to bring in pills from other states or order them online without a prescription.
+In May, Louisiana became the first state to classify abortion pills as controlled substances, making it riskier for residents to bring in pills from other states or order them online.

 MISSISSIPPI* – Banned.
 Anyone who performs an abortion risks up to 10 years in prison.
 There are exceptions in cases of rape reported to police.